seraogianluca/RoomBooking/docs/Tutorial.md

 At the database level *TEACHER_ID* is a primary key in the *teacher* table and a foreign key in *classroom_booking* table.

 Every bidirectional association has parent and a child side.
-The parent side is the one in which the assciation is defined and the child is the one who refers to it.
-In this example, the teacher entity is the child side and the relation is mapped on the `teacher` field of the `classom booking` class.
+The parent side is the one in which the association is defined and the child is the one who refers to it.
+In this example, the teacher entity is the child side and the relation are mapped on the `teacher` field of the `classroom booking` class.

 The code below shows the mapping on the teacher side: